-So, let me share all my best tips and ideas about putting together a lightweight, nutritious, and satisfying backpacking food plan.
+So, let me share all my best tips and ideas about putting together a lightweight, nutritious, and satisfying meal plan for your multi-day hiking trips.
 Life’s too short to be hungry on the trail.

-Savvy backpacking food-management starts and ends with numbers.
+Savvy food management on the trail starts and ends with numbers.
 Calories, to be more specific.

 The number of estimated calories your body will burn on a given day should be equal to the amount of calories you pack for that day.

 So, how can you predict the number of calories you’ll burn on a given day on the trail?

 Many factors go into finding that number.
 Here are a few: